 adventure tourism, Asia, fishing, hiking, nature tourism, Olympic Winter Games, outdoor activities, outdoor tourism, photography, Pyeongchang, Seoraksan, Seoul, ski, skiing in Korea, South Korea, tourism, where to ski in south Korea

 Tourism in Korea will explode because of one untapped resource – nature.

 When foreigners (non-Americans) think of New York, they think of uncompromising skyscrapers, broad avenues, plush shopping and a city that never sleeps.
 They, like most Americans, forget that New York is a massive state that offers much more than a singular city.
-New York is a state of nature, mountains, and a beautiful drive on the Mohawk Towpath.
+New York is a state of nature, mountains, and a beautiful drive on many of the scenic byways.